Angiecore/Pewlett-Hackard-Analysis/README.md

 -How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 According to this analysis 90,398 roles will need to be filled as the "Silver Tsunami" begins.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 From the retiring population there are 1549 senior employees that are candidates for the mentorship eligibility program which is not enough to cover the positions.